Codecademy/docs/content/sql/concepts/wildcards/wildcards.md

 There are two wildcards generally recognized across SQL implementations:

-- `%` which matches any arbitrary number of characters, including zero characters.
+- `%` which matches zero to any arbitrary number of characters.
-- `_` which matches any one single character.
+- `_` which matches any one single arbitrary character.

 Some SQL implementations add additional types of wildcards.
 (Microsoft Access SQL, in particular, is non-standard, using `*` in place of `%` and `?` in place of `_`.)